serverless/blog/post/2017-11-02-how-test-serverless-applications.md

 ---
 title: How to Test Serverless Applications
 description: "Tips from the Serverless team - how we test serverless applications."
-date: 2017-10-30
+date: 2017-11-02
 thumbnail: 'https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/testing-apps.jpg'
 layout: Post
 authors:
   - EslamHefnawy
 ---

-Serverless applications are quickly gaining in complexity.
-Testing is key.
+Serverless applications are quickly gaining in complexity—testing is key.

 I’ve been building the Serverless Framework for 2 years now, and during that time it's been my focus to create as smooth a testing and debugging experience as possible.
 In this article, I’ll share some techniques that you can use with the [Serverless Framework](https://www.serverless.com/framework) to test and debug your serverless application during development.

-We'll focus on testing serverless functions, since this is where most of the development happens.
+I'll focus on testing serverless functions, since this is where most of the development happens.

 # Unit testing